mlc-ai/web-llm/README.md

 `
       We can verify the successful installation by trying out `emcc` and `jekyll` in terminal, respectively.

+      Note: We recently found that using the latest `emcc` version may run into issues during runtime.
+Use `./emsdk install 3.1.56` instead of `./emsdk install latest` for now as a workaround.
+The error may look like
+      ```
+      Init error, LinkError: WebAssembly.instantiate(): Import #6 module="wasi_snapshot_preview1"
+      function="proc_exit": function import requires a callable
+      ```

 2. Setup necessary environment

    Prepare all the necessary dependencies for web build: